 - The first 5G phone available to buy is the OnePlus 7 Pro 5G, with the recommended plan costing 69 British pounds ($87) each month with a 50 pound ($63) upfront cost for the phone.
 This comes with 30GB of data each month.

 - The Oppo Reno 5G is available from June 7, and costs 50 British pounds ($63) up front, with 30GB of data each month and a 64 pound ($81) monthly tariff.

 - Samsung’s Galaxy S10 5G is also in stock to buy now.
 The recommended plan from EE comes with 30GB data for 79 British pounds each month, and the phone costs 10 pounds up front.

 - The LG V50 ThinQ is ready to buy on EE for 50 British pounds ($63) on the 79-pound ($100) monthly tariff, which gives you 30GB of data.

 - EE has a range of SIM-only 5G plans, starting at 32 pounds ($41) per month with 20GB of data each month, up to 100GB of monthly data for 52 pounds ($66).

 Another U.K. exclusive for EE — although details on exactly how this will play out are unknown — is Niantic’s augmented reality app Wizards Unite.
 The Harry Potter-themed game will launch in the future, and the low latency and fast connection speeds of 5G will likely be important for the best gameplay experience.

 Four cities — London, Cardiff, Edinburgh, and Belfast — will all see an O2 5G signal in 2019, but the exact date has not been announced.
 Cities beyond this will start to get 5G in 2020.

-Updated on May 22: Added EE 5G launch details
+Updated on July 3: Added final Vodafone 5G launch details.